vikashh01/NoteMaster/README.md

 # NoteMaster Web Application

 ## 1. Introduction
-The NoteMaster web application is designed to allow users to create, edit, delete, and manage notes efficiently.
-This test plan outlines the testing strategy to ensure the application's functionality, usability, performance, and security.
+NoteMaster is a simple and efficient web application designed to help users create, edit, delete, and manage notes effortlessly.
+It provides a user-friendly interface to store and organize important information securely and access it anytime from any device.

 ## 2. Objectives
 - Verify that users can create, edit, delete, and search for notes.